How to Measure the Performance of Print Marketing

 However, you can’t just “take it down” once something is in print.
 Your link could be printed on a brochure that’s been living in someone’s desk drawer for months or a business card in their wallet.
 Maybe it’s just imprinted in their memory, as something to check out later.
 In any case, you don’t have control over how long a campaign link is “live.”

 Printing costs are another consideration.
-We recently spotted a short link printed on a stack of business cards that ended in “/apply-2018.”
-That’s great, but the stack of cards was still pretty big, and it’s not going to be 2018 for much longer.
-Chances are, the old cards will get thrown away, and another expensive print run with a new URL will be required for 2019.
+We recently spotted a short link printed on a stack of business cards that ended in “/apply-2023.”
+That’s great, but the stack of cards was still pretty big, and it’s not going to be 2023 forever.
+Chances are, the old cards will get thrown away, and another expensive print run with a new URL will be required for 2024 and beyond.
+This is another case where a printed QR code is a great solution; however, keep in mind that not everyone has access to a smartphone.

 With BL.INK branded short links, you can assign a URL and then change to where it redirects any time you want.
-The organization mentioned above could create a simple “/apply” URL and redirect it to its 2019 form in January.
+The organization mentioned above could create a simple “/apply” URL and redirect it to the latest form in January.

 Track online and offline marketing, all in one place